 Welcome to the Tidal Sewalong!
 We’ll be going step by step through the process of sewing a Tidal Top (or dress if you like).
 I’ll also be including a free godet pattern piece that you can add on for an extra swing-y top.
+This post also includes a free sleeve add-on.
 Read on to get the details!

 There are two views for the Tidal: a dress (knee or maxi length) and a top.
 All views can be made with short sleevless, sleeveless or with tank straps.
 This sewalong can be used with either the dress or top view, the process to sew is the same.